Jahangir Preferring a Sufi Shaikh to Kings: Description

 The depiction of the Ottoman sultan and James VI and I.

 The emperor Jahangir is depicted wearing a jama, with a halo around his face combining the imagery of the sun and the crescent moon.
 He is slightly larger than the other figures, in accordance with hierarchical proportion.
+Thus, creating a sense of divinity and presenting the emperor with his status of ruler.
+Jahangir is wearing a larger turban on his head, which is smoother than the other turbans, to make him stand out from the others in the Mughal court.

 He is seated on a throne shaped like a European hourglass.
 The hourglass can be interpreted as a reference to the second Islamic millennium, which began in 1591-2, some time before Jahangir's accession to the throne in 1605.
 On the hourglass, a Persian inscription reads, "God is great.
 O Shah, may the span of your reign be a thousand years".
 This might indicate that the painting was presented to the emperor on his birthday.
+The inscriptions contained in the margins above and below Jahangir within the cartouches convey the message that the emperor prefers gathering with holy men compared to visits from a court of kings.
+This is also represented in the depiction of Jahangir giving attention to saint Hussain and ignoring the artist Bichitr presenting the emperor with his painting.

 Jahangir is seen offering a book to a bearded Sufi saint.
-The saint is Shaikh Hussain, a descendant of the revered Mu’in al-Din Chishti.
-The other men before him are the Ottoman sultan, the king of England and Scotland James VI and I, and the artist Bichitr himself.
-The depiction of the Ottoman sultan, which seems to be a general type rather than any specific portrait, draws from a work by Giovanni Bellini, and the depiction of James VI and I is taken from a work by John de Critz, brought to India by the English ambassador Thomas Roe.
+The depicted saint is Shaikh Husain from the Indian Sufi Chishti sect started by Mu'in al-din Christi.
+The other men before him in order are the Ottoman sultan, the king of England and Scotland James VI and I, and then the artist Bichitr himself.
+In accordance with hierarchical proportion, it can be interpreted as Jahangir preferring Shaikh Hussain over fellow rulers.

+The depiction of the unknown Ottoman sultan, which seems to be a general type rather than any specific portrait, draws from a work by Giovanni Bellini.
+The sultan wears green clothing with embroidered gold with pink lining on his over his arm, and a white turban.
+The style of turban worn by the Ottoman sultan is known as a Kavuk turban which is an Ottoman imperial turban.
+His hands are held out in a respectful manner towards Jahangir.

+The depiction of James VI and I is taken from a work by John de Critz, brought to India by the English ambassador Thomas Roe.
+James VI wears European style attire; a pink cloak along with a white dress shirt, a ruff, a grey hat with feathers and jewelry.
+He faces away from Jahangir and towards the viewer with a hand near a decorated sword on his waist.